slabbi/Z80-CPU-Tester/README.md

 This project allows you to test a Z80 CPU.

 It tries
+1. to identify the CPU technology (NMOS/CMOS),
-1. to identify the CPU,
+1. to identify the CPU manufacturer,
-2. to test whether the CPU is still functional
+2. to test whether the CPU is still functional.

+It does not test
+* Interrupts
+* WAIT and HALT inputs signals
+* M1 and RFSH output signals
+* BUSRQ and BUSACK signals

 and has following features:
 * 32kb EPROM (27C256), alternatively an EEPROM can be used (AT29C256)